datstartup/ubuntuopenbox/_posts/2019-11-12-convert-ebook-and-send-to-kindle.md

 Please see this post: [Use Mutt As Email Manager](https://www.ubuntuopenbox.com/raspberry%20pi/debian/ubuntu/command-line/use-mutt-email-manager/ "Install and configure Mutt with Gmail")

 #### Install Calibre
-It is in Raspbian repositories, so the installation is simple.
+It is in Raspbian repositories:
 ```bash
 sudo apt-get install calibre
 ```